 The reason for my take on the Tarot Death card was, of course, the fact that I bought into society’s repressed collective values which generate such a massive Shadow (in the Jungian sense) when it comes to owning our mortality.
 It’s very easy to buy into something that we on some level wish to repress as individuals.
 This is how despots and religious leaders successfully manipulate the masses by pressing the hidden fear button.

 In the Death card of any tradition (Thoth, Waite or Marseille), we have a clear visual representation of a grim reaper type being, which screams ‘DEATH’ and which is probably the reason there was no need to name the 13th arcanum in medieval times.
 Words (what we spell) have power and there was no need to invite more of the same… Death was everywhere thanks to the plague and the high infant mortality rate, so hiding death wouldn’t have been possible.

 Now that we are much better able to hide death, what has happened in our modern, superficial, media-driven society is that our refusal to talk about our mortality has generated a Shadow expression of ‘spookiness’ when it comes to the Tarot.
-Any time the Tarot is featured in a film, you can count on seeing Death, The Tower, The Devil and/or The Hanged Man… but especially Death.
+Any time the Tarot shows up in a film, you can count on seeing Death, The Tower, The Devil and/or The Hanged Man… but especially Death.
 Sometimes it is featured in comedy too and then always in the sense of someone actually about to bite the dust.

 Because, let’s face it.
 We may be in denial but we are not stupid.